guzmanvig/GooglePhotosFramePy/README.md

 - [x] Create a Batch script for Windows to start the program (or Bash for Linux).
 - [x] Support other operating systems (macOS, Linux)
 - [ ] Better error handling, especially for when losing connection
-- [ ] Windows scheduler to start the app when the computer starts and turn off at night
+- [x] Windows scheduler to start the app when the computer starts and turn off at night
+- [x] Added configurable pause and brightness dim
 - [ ] Add album selection support
 - [ ] Display metadata of photos (like the photo date)
 - [ ] Support videos